1998 Welsh Labour leadership election: Result

 Ron Davies won with 68% of the vote, winning all three sections of Welsh Labour's electoral college formed from the party's Welsh MPs, MEPs approved assembly candidates, the trade unions and the party's members.

 In his memoirs, Rhodri Morgan wrote:

 "[The Welsh MPs] went heavily for Ron, although I kept majority among the approved panel of Assembly candidates down to 32-22.
 Of the candidates subsequently elected to the Assembly it was 4-4.
 The unions went for Ron, even my own union the T&G. The party members' vote split much more evenly, but I didn't maintain the early success I'd had in Aberavon and Swansea [CLPs], although I did get a majority of the constituency nominations."

 Aftermath

-Davies would go on to serve until his resignation just over a month later on 29 October 1998, two days after resigning as Secretary of State for Wales on 27 October 1998.
+Davies served until his resignation just over a month later on 29 October 1998, two days after resigning as Secretary of State for Wales on 27 October 1998.
 He stood down citing "an error of judgement" in agreeing to go for what he said was a meal with a man he had met while walking on Clapham Common in London, which is a well-known gay meeting place.
 He was mugged at knifepoint.
-The full details of the incident (which he infamously called a "moment of madness" at the urging of Tony Blair's Press Secretary Alastair Campbell) have never emerged.
+The full details of the incident (which he described as a "moment of madness" at the urging of Tony Blair's Press secretary Alastair Campbell) have never emerged.

-Morgan went on to fight the next leadership election only to lose to Alun Michael, Morgan himself would go on to be elected unopposed in the third leadership election in three years in February 2000, a position he would hold until December 2009.
+Morgan contested the next leadership election, but lost to Alun Michael, Morgan was then elected unopposed in the third leadership election in three years in February 2000, holding the position until December 2009.